This Tropical Green Smoothie is nutritious, delicious, and a great way to sneak some greens into your diet. Give this a try!

 - You can freeze this smoothie and make it into a tropical green ice cream

-- You can use coconut or buko juice if you want to omit soy milk in the recipe
+- You can use coconut or buko juice if you want to omit soy milk from the recipe

 - Do you need a morning energy booster?
 Make this Tropical green smoothie for breakfast and for sure you will have all the energy to get your day started!